tectonic-typesetting/tectonic/crates/bridge_flate/README.md

-# The `tectonic_bridge_flate` create
+# The `tectonic_bridge_flate` crate

 [![](http://meritbadge.herokuapp.com/tectonic_bridge_flate)](https://crates.io/crates/tectonic_bridge_flate)

 This crate is part of [the Tectonic project](https://tectonic-typesetting.github.io/en-US/).
-It provides a C API to the [flate2] crate.
-This API is consumed by other Tectonic crates that include C implementations.
+It provides a limited C API to the [flate2] crate.
+This API is consumed by other Tectonic crates that include C code that require flate2 functionality.

 [flate2]: https://github.com/rust-lang/flate2-rs